colonelkarani/Medicine-Notes/OBSTETRICS AND GYNAECOLOGY/Scientific Basis of Obs Gyn/Obstetric History Taking.md

 13. Diagnosis or differentials

-14. Examination with what you are looking for in mind
+14. Examination with what you are looking for in mind [[Obstetric Examination]]
+15.